jmzagorski/ProxySwitch/README.md

 4. The second box is: **type a name for this shortcut**.
 Make sure it is called Proxy

 ####Special Note for Dev tools
-you need to have an environment variable called %PROXY_WORK%. see the dev batch files
+you need to have an environment variable called %http_proxy%.